SmogDr/edar_coursebook/docs/02-rprog1.md

 ## 2 Ron        TRUE
 ```

-You can use square-bracket indexing (`[..., ...]`) for dataframes, too, but now
+You can use square-bracket indexing (`[..., ...]`) for dataframes, too, but you
-they'll have two dimensions (rows, then columns).
-Put the rows you want before
+will need to manage two dimensions: rows and columns.
+Put the rows you want
-the comma, the columns after.
-If you want all of something (e.g., all rows in
+before the comma and the columns after; if you want all rows or all columns,
-the dataframe), leave the designated spot blank.
+leave the corresponding spot blank.
 Here are two examples of using
-square-bracket indexing to pull a subset of the `hp_data` dataframe we
+square-bracket indexing to pull a subset of the `hp_data` dataframe:
-created above:

 ```r